Visit these sites for official participation information

 Smithsonian Collections Online: Includes back issues of Smithsonian and Air & Space magazines from 1970 – 2010, as well as the most recent issues.

-NEW!
 Time Magazine Archive (1923 – 2000): Each issue of this prominent weekly magazine was intended to be read in under an hour.
 Time featured current events, politics, sports, and entertainment news and is an important resource for researchers studying 20th-Century history.

 HCLS History Day classes

 Assigned a National History Day project?
 Our research experts teach you their tips and tools.
 Meet history day judges, and learn strategies to locate sources.
 Ages 11-17, with parent.

 Additionally, one-on-one History Day sessions available with an HCLS Research Specialist

 Do you need help with your History Day project?
 Meet with an HCLS Research Specialist for a one hour session and get assistance with either developing a History Day topic, finding appropriate primary and secondary resources, or reviewing your finished project.

 |Available at these branches.
 Call to schedule.|